bueler/mg-glaciers/py/README.md

 Run software tests:

-        $ python3 -m pytest
+        $ make test

-This should work whether or not `pytest` has been installed (e.g. via pip).
+This calls `python3 -m pytest`, which should work whether or not `pytest` has been installed (e.g. via pip).